Crane and wetland conservation in South Africa

 2002 – Lindy Rodwell wins Rolex Award for Enterprise!

 Rolex Awards are given to provide visionary men and women worldwide with the financial support and recognition needed to carry out innovative projects.
-The Awards are presented every two years, for projects that expand our knowlege fo the world, improve the quality of life on earth or improve the human condition.
+This award is presented every two years for projects that expand our knowledge of the world, improve the quality of life on Earth or improve the human condition.